Today the company is run by cousins Pippa and Andrew. Both worked and studied in other fields before deciding to join the firm.

 Women have been arranging funerals and taking care of families at Levertons for a long time.
 In the 60s, Bill and Bunty Bickerstaff ran a branch together, so Bunty was the pioneering first woman funeral director at Levertons – well ahead of her time!
-Next was Clive’s daughter Pippa in 1996, followed by Julie Clinton in 2000 and Clive’s other daughter Hannah more recently.
+Next was Clive’s daughter Pippa in 1996, followed by Julie Avery in 2000 and Clive’s other daughter Hannah more recently.
 Today, six of our funeral directors are women, including Julie’s daughter Carmel.

 Since the funeral of Diana, Princess of Wales, we have noticed significant changes in British funeral protocol.
 The use of contemporary music and personal tributes directly from family and friends is much more common today than before her death.